Tech

 technology company’s legal needs.

-We have attorneys available for consultation in Orlando and Tampa.
-You will meet with an attorney who understands the needs of technology companies like yours.
-Our attorneys speak the same “tech” language that you do.
+We have an attorney available for consultation in Orlando who understands the needs of technology companies like yours.
+Our attorney speaks the same “tech” language that you do.